Sackville resident proposes change to make small homes more practical

 Donaher believes the change she’s proposing would be part of a municipal plan review when Tantramar takes one on, but the affordable housing advocate decided to apply for this change immediately, covering the $1500 application fee out of pocket.
 “I didn’t think we should wait that long,” says Donaher, “because it seems the housing crisis is much more urgent than that.”

 “I’ve been speaking to and listening to stories in the last two, three months of instances of individuals who are having a difficult time finding housing here,” says Donaher.
-“Especially those with with animals or potentially small budgets for whatever reason.
+“Especially those with animals or potentially small budgets for whatever reason.
 So this might fill that need, and I am hopeful that it goes through.”

 Donaher says that the current bylaw limits people to hiring builders that can work on site, and precludes many skilled builders in the region.
 “This was to allow, hopefully, folks to find builders sooner,” says Donaher.